pallavkothari/WebhooksService/README.md

 }' "http://localhost:8080/schedule"
 ```

-The logs will contain output from the test callback endpoint (per execution): `payload = foo`
+The logs will contain output from the test url endpoint (per execution): `payload = foo`